ckruhs/djjb-news-reader/README.md

 ## Getting Started
-The project was created with [Visual Studio Code](https://code.visualstudio.com/) and the [Angular CLI](https://github.com/angular/angular-cli) Version 6.0.
+The project was created with [Visual Studio Code](https://code.visualstudio.com/) and the [Angular CLI](https://github.com/angular/angular-cli) Version 8.2.

 These instructions will get you a copy of the project up and running on your local machine for development purposes.

 ### Set up the Development Environment
 You need to set up your development environment first.
-See [Angular QuickStart Guide](https://angular.io/guide/quickstart) for further information.
+See [Angular Getting Started Guide](https://angular.io/start) for further information.

 Install [Node.js® and npm](https://nodejs.org/en/download/) if they are not already on your machine.

 ```
-Verify that you are running at least Node.js version 8.x or greater and npm version 5.x or greater by running node -v and npm -v in a terminal/console window.
+Verify that you are running at least Node.js version 10.x or greater and npm version 6.x or greater by running node -v and npm -v in a terminal/console window.
 Older versions produce errors, but newer versions are fine.
 ```

 Then install the Angular CLI globally: